Andrew-Jenkins/wp_plugin_hearthis/README.md

 Changelog
 ---------------

-**latest version is 0.6.2**
+**latest version is 0.6.3**

+**version 0.6.3**

++ add a shortcode option as a hook to parse all tracks from a playlist as single tracks

+**version 0.6.2**

-the plugin was originaly written by Benedikt Groß the founder of hearthis.at, I rewrite this plugin but it is still in development, so please wait for the stable release which will come soon.
++ the plugin was originaly written by Benedikt Groß the founder of hearthis.at and this release fixes old or wrong options and bug so that you can use it with the latest wordpress version and you will have the full controll of all original hearthis paramsn

 **thx and support [hearthis.at][1]**